huggingface/blog/leaderboard-bigcodebench.md

 ## Great!
 So how can I evaluate my model on BigCodeBench? 🛠️

 We make BigCodeBench easily accessible to the community by providing a simple and user-friendly evaluation framework, which can be downloaded via [PyPI](https://pydigger.com/pypi/bigcodebench).
 The prototype of the evaluation framework is based on [EvalPlus](https://github.com/evalplus/evalplus) for the HumanEval+ and MBPP+ benchmarks.
-However, as our benchmark has tasks with much more diverse library dependencies than EvalPlus, we build less resource-constrained execution environment, and adapt it for `unittest` in the test harness of BigCodeBench.
+However, as our benchmark has tasks with much more diverse library dependencies than EvalPlus, we build a less resource-constrained execution environment, and adapt it for `unittest` in the test harness of BigCodeBench.

 To facilitate the evaluation, we provide pre-built Docker images for [_code generation_](https://hub.docker.com/r/bigcodebench/bigcodebench-generate), and [_code execution_](https://hub.docker.com/r/bigcodebench/bigcodebench-evaluate).
 Check out our [GitHub repository](https://github.com/bigcode-project/bigcodebench) to find more details on how to use the evaluation framework.